fran-galic/Computer-Systems-Security/README.md

 ---

 ## Lab 4: Network Protocol Security and Firewall
 The final lab was performed using the IMUNES network emulator.
 The topology included Internet, DMZ, and Private segments, with a firewall (FW) in between.
+Official lab materials are available here: [srs-lab GitLab repository](https://gitlab.tel.fer.hr/srs/srs-lab)

 Main tasks:
 - Run and analyze services such as HTTP, SSH, DNS, Telnet across different network zones